There seems to be a common myth that once you fall pregnant, life-as-you-know-it seizes to exist.

 I had to make the 20+ hour flight back home to Australia in my first trimester, and whilst it was not fun feeling nauseous most of the time, both I and bub survived the journey with no issue at all.

 With baby number 3 on the way, we already had a trip booked to Tasmania before we conceived.
-As our trip was just a domestic 2.5 hour flight away, it didn’t even cross my mind that I ‘shouldn’t’ do it.
-If you are feeling a bit sceptical about whether you can fly in first trimester, domestic is a great way to go about it!
+As our trip was just a domestic 2.5-hour flight away, it didn’t even cross my mind that I ‘shouldn’t’ do it.
+If you are feeling a bit skeptical about whether you can fly in the first trimester, domestic is a great way to go about it!